theSoenke/news-crawler/README.md

 When everything worked 3 containers should be running.

 It is also possible to generate the NoDCore input in docker by running `make nod-docker`.
+It is also possible to only output the content of the day before by running `make nod-yesterday`.
 The output will be available in `out/nod/german`.
 This will only work when the docker-compose setup is already running and the scraper has run at least once.

 ## Docker Compose NoD
 Starts the crawler and [NoDWeb](https://github.com/uhh-lt/NoDWeb) and automatically runs [NoDCore](https://github.com/uhh-lt/NoDCore) when new data is available.